Music of Final Fantasy XIV: Piano

 An album of piano arrangements, Piano Collections Final Fantasy XIV, was released on March 6, 2019.
 The 17-track album includes piano renditions of songs from throughout the game's soundtrack.
 It was reviewed by Tien Hoang of VGMOnline, who found it enjoyable and felt the arrangements new to the album were superior to the inconsequential arrangements of From Astral to Umbral or "improvisational" arrangements from Duality.

 Journeys

 Journeys: Final Fantasy XIV Arrangement Album is an album of arranged songs from the Heavensward and Stormblood expansions, split between piano and rock arrangements and released on June 19, 2019.
-Several of the eighteen tracks were prveiously included in The Primals and the Final Fantasy XIV Piano Collections albums.
+Several of the eighteen tracks were previously included in The Primals and the Final Fantasy XIV Piano Collections albums.
 In Tien Hoang of VGMOnline's review, he termed it the best of the piano/rock arrangement albums released to date, with creative arrangements of solid pieces.

 Shadowbringers

 An album composed of songs from Patch 4.4 through Patch 5.05, covering the Shadowbringers expansion, was released on September 11, 2019.